Taras Bulba (1924 film)

-Taras Bulba is a 1924 German silent adventure film directed by Vladimir Strizhevsky and Joseph N. Ermolieff and starring J.N.
+Taras Bulba is a 1924 German silent adventure film directed by Vladimir Strizhevsky and starring J.N.
 Douvan-Tarzow, Oscar Marion and Clementine Plessner.
 It is based on the short story Taras Bulba by Nikolai Gogol, and made at the Emelka Studios in Munich.
 It was one of several Russian-themed films that exiled producer Ermolieff made in Munich during the 1920s.

 The film's art direction was by Kurt Dürnhöfer and Willy Reiber.